Keyboard shortcuts

 ) external whenTypeNotPaused(PauseType.GENERAL) onlyRole(L1_L2_MESSAGE_SETTER_ROLE)

-On L1, a wrapper around the STF checks that the "rolling hash" being relayed is correct, otherwise proof verificatoin fails.
+The permissioned relayer is supposed to only relay rolling hashes that are associated with L1 blocks that are finalized.
+On L1, a wrapper around the STF checks that the "rolling hash" being relayed is correct, otherwise proof verification fails.
 Since anchoring is done through regular transactions, the function is permissioned, otherwise any user could send a transaction with an invalid rolling hash, which would be accepted by the L2 but rejected during settlement.
+In other words, blocks containing invalid anchor transactions are not considered no-ops.

 Taiko